 Every July the village of Arguineguin in the south west of Gran Canaria celebrates the Fiestas del Carmen.
 There are plenty of activities to join in with such as the huge water fight parade through the streets known as Bajada de la Rama or the free outdoor concerts.

-The opening night kicks off with the Gala Queen election and late night party with DJ’s and outdoor entertainment.
+The opening night kicks off with the Miss and Mister Costa Mogán, late night party with DJ’s and outdoor entertainment.